-Empirical findings are generally mixed when it comes to equalization versus stratification in news exposure and engagement.
+Within the incidental exposure literature, empirical findings are generally mixed when it comes to equalization versus stratification in news exposure and engagement.
 For example, Fletcher and Nielsen (2018) find relatively strong evidence for equalizing effects in terms of exposure.
 Using survey data from four countries (Italy, Australia, United Kingdom, United States), they find that people who use social media for purposes other than news are exposed to significantly more online news sources, and the effect is stronger among those with lower levels of political interest.
 In another cross-national sample, semi-structured interviews suggest that equalizing effects may occur while stumbling across content that other people post on the platform (Mitchelstein et al., 2020).
 Additionally, other studies have found some support showing that incidental exposure is positively related to political learning and participation (Heiss & Matthes, 2019; Weeks et al., 2022).
-However, a meta-analysis of incidental exposure research noted that these effects tend to be small and contextual (Nanz & Matthes, 2022).
+Importantly, a meta-analysis of incidental exposure research found that these positive effects tend to be small and contextual (Nanz & Matthes, 2022).

-Despite these findings, there continues to be robust scholarly debate over the role of incidental exposure in shaping inequalities in news exposure and engagement due to evidence for stratifying effects.
-While some studies have found equalizing effects for exposure to news, other studies have found that people who are interested in the news are much more likely to expend the extra effort to engage with content they come across (Kümpel, 2020), and these behaviors are read by news selection algorithms as indicators of future interest (Thorson et al., 2021), which create stratificational effects in future exposure (Barnidge, 2021).
-Additionally, inequalities in social networks embed some individuals immersed in ‘information-rich’ networks while others are left in so-called ‘social media news deserts’ (Barnidge & Xenos, 2021), as individuals’ social contacts also inform content selection algorithms on social media platforms (DeVito, 2017).
+Despite these findings, there continues to be robust scholarly debate over the role of incidental exposure in shaping inequalities in news exposure and engagement.
+While studies cited above offer evidence of equalizing effects for exposure to news, other studies have found that people who are interested in the news are much more likely to expend the extra effort to engage with news content they come across (Kümpel, 2020).
+These engagement behaviors are read by news selection algorithms as indicators of future interest (Thorson et al., 2021), which create stratificational effects in future exposure (Barnidge, 2021).
+Additionally, inequalities in social networks embed some individuals in ‘information-rich’ networks while others are left in so-called ‘social media news deserts’ (Barnidge & Xenos, 2021).
+This suggests that individuals’ social contacts also inform content selection algorithms on social media platforms (DeVito, 2017).
 Thus, while there is some evidence for equalizing effects, the antecedent individual- and meso-level factors—like news interest, network characteristics, and algorithms—tend to create a reciprocal relationship between exposure and engagement, where some groups are left in information landscapes that are only sporadically populated with politically relevant information (Barnidge & Xenos, 2021; Lee & Xenos, 2022; Thorson, 2019).

 From Incidental Exposure to News Attraction

 Advancing our understanding of digital inequalities in political news audiences requires addressing a key issue that has arisen in the incidental exposure literature.
 This work has primarily focused on the ‘demand side’ of news exposure.
 Studies have operationalized incidental exposure as instances in which an individual was exposed to news when they were not motivated to do so.
 In foregrounding the role of individual motivation, incidental exposure becomes primarily a function of the psychology of news consumers.
-Yet the novelty of digital media lies in the confluence of ‘demand-side’ factors with changes in the ‘supply side’ of the equation.
+Yet the novelty of digital media lies in the confluence of ‘demand-side’ factors with changes in the ‘supply-side’ of the equation.
 Here, the very opportunity to incidentally encounter news (i.e., the supply of news) is shaped by a host of social, strategic, and algorithmic forces (Thorson & Wells, 2016; Thorson, 2020).
 As Kümpel (2020) argued, there is a need to focus on how the very opportunity for incidental exposure may be unequally distributed.
 This requires considering not only individual motivation, but also social and algorithmic forces as well (Weeks & Lane, 2020; Thorson, 2020).